Info and history of the Santa Clara Valley Athletic League and its two divisions.

 For baseball, the Santa Clara Valley Athletic League consists of fourteen teams divided into two divisions, the eight-team A-league De Anza division and the six-team B-league El Camino division.
 Division membership varies by sport.
 The league is a member of the CIF Central Coast Section.

 The divisions are arranged hierarchically, with the De Anza being the high division.
 After each season, one team is relegated from the De Anza to the El Camino, and one team is promoted from the El Camino to the De Anza.
-For 2020, Santa Clara moved to the De Anza, and Saratoga moved to the El Camino.
+For 2023, Gunn moves up to the De Anza, and Cupertino moves down to the El Camino.

 Six SCVAL teams are automatic qualifiers for the CIF Central Coast Section Baseball Playoffs, with the remaining schools eligible to be considered for at-large berths in the tournament.
 At-large berths require a .500 record and are based upon a points system which takes into account a team's final 22 games.
 Points earned are based upon the league classification of opponents and are awarded for both wins and losses: A ( 3 points for a win, 1 point for a loss ), B ( 2.5 for a win, .5 for a loss ), C ( 2 for a win, 0 for a loss )

 Los Altos Eagles